Military Prosecutor Doberman: Main

 A corrupt owner of IM Defense and also the first female division commander since the founding of the army who beats out competition from a hundred male soldiers who covet her place.
 She behaves harshly toward her son, Noh Tae-nam, especially when he misbehaves and disgraces her name, and inflicts traumatizing punishment on him, such as asking him to hold a live grenade.
 However she let her son becomes chairman of IM Defense so that she can fulfil her military career ambition.
 She commits profiteering through her ownership in IM Defense and her position in the military.
 She was also responsible for the death of Bae-man's parents, Woo-in's father's accident and other crimes.
 She is the main antagonist of the series.
-She was later exposed for corruption, and sentenced to death for multiple murders and other crimes.
+In the final episode, she was later exposed for corruption, and sentenced to death for multiple murders and other crimes.